10 Awe-Inspiring Hawaii Photos

 #3 Molokai Sea Cliffs

 An often overlooked Hawaiian Island, Molokai is also one of the most authentic and naturally stunning.
 Home to the highest sea cliffs in the world, Molokai is an excellent location for travelers seeking ultimate island relaxation, rich (and tragic) historical significance, friendly locals, and adventures unlike anything else you’ll find in Hawaii.
-Take time to see the Molokai cliffs from the sky, and take a ride down them on an extraordinary mule ride to Kalaupapa National Historical Park.
+Take time to see the Molokai cliffs from the sky with a Doors Off West Maui and Molokai Helicopter Tour.
 Dubbed ‘The Friendly Isle,’ we also think it’s one of the most interesting places in the Pacific.

 #4 Marriott Wailea Resort, Maui